TIMELINE-Highlights of the 15-year Airbus, Boeing trade war | Devdiscourse

 In June, U.S. sources said they are open to negotiations on an "enforceable mechanism" that could allow Airbus to receive some government funding on commercial terms while addressing the issue of Washington State tax breaks.
 Both sides accuse the other of refusing to negotiate any settlement.

 In July, the U.S. adds $4 billion of items to the basket of products from which any tariffs against the EU could be drawn.
-In September, WTO arbitrators back a U.S. request to impose tariffs on billions of dollars of European goods, according to people familiar with the case, with the scope of sanctions expected to be released in the week starting Sept.
-30.
+In September, WTO arbitrators back a U.S. request to impose tariffs on billions of dollars of European goods, according to people familiar with the case.

 A parallel decision on EU counter-tariffs is due in 2020.